mvasin/react-div-100vh/README.md

 ## The problem

 At the top of the page, mobile browsers cover bottom of `100vh` page with "browser chrome" (that's the name for browser navigation/context buttons, don't confuse with the browser from Google), effectively cropping it.
-If you have something important at the bottom of your splash screen, chances are it will not be visible/available until a user scrolls.
+If you have something important at the bottom of your splash screen, chances are it will not be visible/available until user scrolls.

 More on this issue [here](https://nicolas-hoizey.com/2015/02/viewport-height-is-taller-than-the-visible-part-of-the-document-in-some-mobile-browsers.html
 ).